Samir Kamouna

-Samir Ibrahim Kamouna (سَمِير إِبْرَاهِيم كَمُّونَة; born 2 April 1972) is an Egyptian football coach and former player who manages El Minya SC.
+Samir Ibrahim Kamouna (سَمِير إِبْرَاهِيم كَمُّونَة; born 2 April 1972) is an Egyptian football coach and former player.
 A former defender, he played for the Egypt national team.

 Club career

 Kamouna had a spell in German Bundesliga with 1.
 FC Kaiserslautern, and in the Turkish Super Lig with Bursaspor.
 His best performance in Egypt was while playing for Al Ahly.

 International career

 Kamouna received his first international cap with the Egypt national team against Ethiopia on 4 June 1995.

 Kamouna played for Egypt in two African Cups of Nations, 1996 African Cup of Nations and 1998 African Cup of Nations.
 He scored in the first, and Egypt won the latter.
 He then participated in 1999 FIFA Confederations Cup and scored twice.

 Kamouna earned 45 caps scoring eight goals.

 Career statistics

 Scores and results list Egypt's goal tally first, score column indicates score after each Kamouna goal.